protrex-dev/react-firebase/docs/quickstart.md

 ## _Next Steps_

-To explore information on using ReactFire, check out  [Common Use Cases](https://github.com/FirebaseExtended/reactfire/blob/master/docs/use.md).
+To explore information on using ReactFirebase, check out [Common Use Cases](https://github.com/protrex-dev/react-firebase/blob/master/docs/use.md).